CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 ### Optional Settings
 #### Profiling Speed
-In order to obtain speed metrics from the command line while running OpenPose, compile it with the `PROFILER_ENABLED` flag.
+OpenPose displays the FPS in the basic GUI.
+However, more complex speed metrics can be obtained from the command line while running OpenPose.
+In order to obtain those, compile OpenPose with the `PROFILER_ENABLED` flag.
 OpenPose will automatically display time measurements for each subthread after processing `F` frames (by default `F = 1000`, but it can be modified with the `--profile_speed` flag).

 - Time measurement for 1 graphic card: The FPS will be the slowest time displayed in your terminal command line (as OpenPose is multi-threaded).
 Times are in milliseconds, so `FPS = 1000/millisecond_measurement`.
 - Time measurement for >1 graphic cards: Assuming `n` graphic cards, you will have to wait up to `n` x `F` frames to visualize each graphic card speed (as the frames are splitted among them).
 In addition, the FPS would be: `FPS = minFPS(speed_per_GPU/n, worst_time_measurement_other_than_GPUs)`.
 For < 4 GPUs, this is usually `FPS = speed_per_GPU/n`.